Utah Leadership Opportunities

 Role Description

-The Communications Coordinator will be responsible for developing our strategic communications plan and owning all outgoing communications of the chapter.
-They will help create and disseminate content that amplifies our conservation efforts, engages our audience, and raises awareness about our various initiatives.
+The Communications Coordinator develops the Chapter’s strategic communications plan and owns all outgoing Chapter communications.
+They create and distribute content that amplifies our conservation work, engages our audience, and builds awareness of our initiatives.

 Responsibilities